-Consumer confidence rose again in March, led by healthy attitudes toward the economy and personal finances, according to the Discover U.S. Spending Monitor, a daily poll tracking economic confidence and spending intentions of nearly 8,200 consumers.
+Consumer confidence grew again in February, fueled by a more optimistic outlook for the economy and personal finances, according to the Discover U.S. Spending Monitor, a daily poll tracking economic sentiment and spending plans of nearly 8,200 consumers throughout the month.

 The Monitor jumped 4.4 points form the previous month to 94.9.
 It's the highest level since October 2007.
 Highlights of the report include:

 Consumer sentiment about personal finances continued to improve in February.

 • More than 36% now rate their finances as either excellent or good, which is the highest figure in more than a year and a jump of 2 points from the month earlier.